ryanpf/linux_rocksmith/guides/setup/arch-native.md

 >
 </details>

 [Download](https://github.com/wineasio/wineasio/releases) the newest .tar.gz and unpack it.
-Open a terminal inside the newly created folder and run the following commands:
+Open a terminal inside the newly created folder.

 ```
 # build